tobiadebiyi/myretros/readme.md

 # MyRetros

 ## Use
-- Just want to use MyReytros?
-Visit `http://myretros.tobiadebiyi.com/`
+- If you simply want to use MyReytros with your team, click <a href="http://myretros.tobiadebiyi.com/">here</a>
-- We're always ope to new ideas and improvements, so don't forget to leave feedback and comments here on git hub.
+- We're always open to new ideas and improvements, so don't forget to leave feedback and comments here on git hub.

 ## Deployment